 Keeping More of Your Return

 No matter what your income, you have options to save money when you file your return.
-From free-file options, to making sure you get every deduction you’re entitled to, following these tips minimizes the expense of filing your taxes.
+From free-file options to helping you maximize your deductions, following these tips minimizes the expense of filing your taxes.
 Paying what you legally owe is required, but paying a fortune isn’t.